mlfoundations/open_lm/MOE.md

     --fsdp --fsdp-amp \
     --lr-cooldown-end 1e-5 \
     --no-skip-tokens \
-    --accurate-total-tokens
+    --accurate-total-tokens \
+    --moe-freq 2 \
+    --moe-num-experts 8 \
+    --moe-top-k 2 \
+    --moe-expert-model-parallelism --moe-weight-parallelism \
+    --moe-capacity-factor 1.25 --moe-loss-weight 0.1 \
 ```

 The above command will add an MoE FFN layer to every other Transformer block.
 You can use an arbitrary number of experts; you are only limited by total RAM across all GPUs.

+`moe_expert_model_parallelism` distributes experts across different GPUs.
+However, if the #GPU is larger than #Expert, additional #GPU/#Expert tensor parallelism is applied.

+`moe_weight_parallelism` is ZeRO-DP parallelism, where model parameters need to be synchronized during each training forward and backward pass.

 You can evaluate the MoE in the same way as dense models: